evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 <p>Figure 2: Logistic growth of infection that starts with one infected person (solid blue line).
 Orange dashed line shows exponential growth, for comparison.</p>
 </div>

 In this plot we used values <code>K=8 billion</code>, <code>r=1</code> and <code>Q=8 billion - 1</code>.
 You can try different values [on Desmos](https://www.desmos.com/calculator/w4jhte2hol).
 We can see that initially, logistic and exponential functions are the same.
-After about day 20, the number of infected people starts to grow more slowly for the logistic function, until `N` levels off at 8 billion people.
+But after about 20 days the number of infected people starts to grow more slowly for the logistic function, until `N` levels off at 8 billion people.

 Sick!
 Literally.